rnpm/rnpm/CONTRIBUTING.md

 We'll review / answer your issues faster, if you will provide some examples, screenshots and all the information we may need.

 # Questions
 We'd like to keep issues for bug reports and feature proposals only.
-If you have any questions regarding `rnpm` work, please, don't hesistate to contact us directly on reactiflux channel in Discord, #react-native thread.
+If you have any questions regarding `rnpm` work, please, don't hesistate to contact us directly on reactiflux channel in Discord, #react-native thread or by [joining us on Gitter](https://gitter.im/rnpm?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 With :heart: form @kureev and @grabbou